SarahLHarrison/portfolio/loop.md

 ### Loop Example

-Here is an example of a loop that I wrote to read in parcipant data files and then calculate means for two levels of a variable for each partcipant.
+Here is an example of a loop that I wrote to read in participant data files and then calculate means for two levels of a variable for each partcipant.

 ```python